Collaborative Robots in Higher Education

 Issues facing the education sector

-Robotics education has often been taught using build-it-yourself kits such as LEGO Mindstorms which hasn’t had much real-world application value to it.
-There are now more advanced robotic platforms such as the Baxter robot which are able to be used throughout all stages of education, teaching, research and to actual practical application.
+Robotics education has often been taught using build-it-yourself kits such as LEGO® Mindstorms® Education EV3.
+There are now more advanced robotic platforms, such as the Baxter robot, which are able to be used throughout all stages of education, teaching, research and to actual practical application.

 Flexibility Across Users